CORE TEAM

 Anna Pompili

 Anna Pompili is a Research Associate at VoiceInteraction.
 She holds a Ph.D, MSc, and BSc in information systems and computer engineering, received from Lisbon and Rome universities.
 Her research interests span the broad and multidisciplinary area of human language interaction, with a focus on the development of speech-based solutions that aim at tackling societal challenges and have a direct impact on quality of life.
+She has 20 years of experience spent between the industry and academia, where she gathered a deep background on software development best practices and authored more than 15 peer-reviewed papers, receiving several awards.

 anna.pompili@voiceinteraction.pt